Saiyan543/Commune---Backend/README.md

 ## TECH

 So I origonally did microservices, but it felt a bit stupid because there was so much duplicated code.
 Which obviously makes sense for teams of devs but it just kinda pointless.
-Didn't want to do a classical monolyth though, so I researched and found something called virtual-slice architecture
+Didn't want to do a classical monolyth though, so I researched and found something called virtual-slice architecture https://www.youtube.com/watch?v=lsddiYwWaOQ&t=471s basically within a single project file, multiple sub projects, but keep them decoupled (at least temporally).
+So they'd all shared dependancies like an Error handler, or authorisation logic, but keep stuff like Database dependancies seperate.
+Still Onion style:

+Project
+ - Global dependancies, Functional classes
+ - SubProject A - (Controllers => Services => Repository)
+ - SubProject B - (Controllers => Services => Repository)
+ - SubProject C - (Controllers => Services => Repository)

+Mine has split into 3

+# Accounts